marcelpatrick/3rdPersonV2/README.md

 - Add a new state machine "Death" > link it to the output pose

-- Inside the Death state machine > Entry > set two nodes, Alive and Dead
+- Inside the Death state
+- 	Entry > set a new node Alive > link it to a new node Dead > link Dead back to Alive

 - Inside the Alive node
 	- Include a new node to be our idle default pose: